KleoPetroff/kleopetroff.github.io/_posts/2016-03-18-everything-about-babel.md

 ---
 layout: post
 title: Everything you need to know about BabelJS
-description: Babel is becoming the de-facto tool for compiling new ES6/ES7 code to browser usable code.
+description: Babel is becoming the de-facto tool for compiling ES6/ES7 code to browser usable code.
 Here is all you need to know to become comfortable with Babel.
 ---

 ![Babel Logo](http://kleopetrov.me/assets/images/posts/babel.jpg)

-[Babel](https://babeljs.io) is a tool for transpiling (compile) ES6/ES7 code to ECMAScript 5 code, which can be used **today** in any modern browser.
+[Babel](https://babeljs.io) is a tool for transpiling (compiling) ES6/ES7 code to ECMAScript 5 code, which can be used **today** in any modern browser.
 Even more - Babel has extensions for transpiling JSX for React and Flow syntax for static type checking.

-Babel is composed of different small modules.
+Babel is composed of various small modules.
 Out of the box, Babel doesn't do anything.
 It uses presets for compiling the code, which we will cover later on.

+> **Note:** I assume you are comfortable using the command line and have installed [node](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).
+Also make sure you have `package.json` in your project folder.
+More info - [npm init](https://docs.npmjs.com/cli/init)

 ### babel-cli